On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

-Focusing on MHD scales, we notice that the perpendicular PSD only extends up to $\kappa d_i \approx 10^{-2}$, indicating that fast streams near the Sun are characterized by a strong core, radial field, and a lack of low-frequency, perpendicular fluctuations.
+Focusing on MHD scales, we notice that the perpendicular PSD only extends up to $\kappa d_i \approx 10^{-2}$.
+This implies that fast streams in proximity to the Sun exhibit a nearly radial magnetic field at low frequencies.
 Interestingly, within 0.1 au, the scaling of the perpendicular spectrum is consistent with $-5/3$, but at larger distances, a scaling that is roughly consistent with $-3/2$, fluctuating between -1.49 to -1.55, is observed.
 This suggests that the MHD range spectral index of the perpendicular spectrum for fast streams may not evolve in a consistent manner with increasing distance in the inner heliosphere.
 It is worth noting, however, that within 0.1 au, only four intervals with $V_{sw}\geq 400$ km/s were sampled by PSP.
 More data from fast streams near the Sun is needed to statistically confirm these findings.
 For parallel fluctuations, the inertial range scaling remains remarkably similar across all heliographic bins with the spectral index progressively steepening towards smaller scales from -5/3 towards -2, where a narrow range of scales over which the local spectral index obtains a constant value appears.
 In contrast to slow wind streams, the high-frequency point in fast wind streams does not remain anchored in a normalized wavenumber but gradually drifts towards larger scales with distance.
 This is an interesting finding that suggests the evolution of the high-frequency point is different between fast and slow wind streams and is discussed further in Section \ref{sec:discussion}.